Joe Biden announces end of US combat role in Iraq | DW | 26.07.2021

 Biden said it would be a "new phase" for the 2,500 troops still deployed in the country.

-"We're talking about shifting to a new phase in the campaign in which we very much complete the combat mission against 'ISIS' and shift to an advisory and training mission by the end of the year," a US official said earlier Monday.
+"Our role in Iraq will be ... to be available, to continue to train, to assist, to help and to deal with ISIS as it arises but we're not going to be, by the end of the year, in a combat zone," Biden told reporters.

 US troops have played an active role in fighting the so-called 'Islamic State.'
-The plan stops short of a full withdrawal, instead the US military will remain in a training, logistics and advisory capacity.
+The new plan stops short of a full-scale withdrawal, instead the US military will remain in a training, logistics and advisory capacity.

+A US official spoke earlier on Monday of "a new phase in the campaign in which we very much complete the combat mission against 'ISIS' and shift to an advisory and training mission by the end of the year."

 Al-Kadhimi has been under pressure from armed groups close to Iran who wish to see American soldiers out of the country.
 The decision comes three months before Iraqis head to the polls.